don1138/blender-qmc/README.md

 **These add-ons do one very specific thing:**

 They set the Base Color of the Principled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- to a custom color.
+It will also change the Base Color of a Diffuse BSDF material as well as the **Plaster** material.
 It also sets the object's `Viewport Display > Color` to the same color.

 **This add-on will only affect the Active Material of the Currently Selected Object.**

 The operation will fail if:
 - No object is selected
 - The active object has no material
-- The active material does not include a Principled BSDF Shader named "Principled BSDF"
+- The active material does not include a Principled BSDF Shader named "Principled BSDF" or a Diffuse BSDF Shader named "Diffuse BSDF"

 ## Notes